Chlothar I: Unification of all Francia

 On 23 December 558, Childebert died childless after a long illness.
 This allowed Chlothar to reunite the Greater Frankish Kingdom, as his father Clovis had done, and seize the treasure of his brother.

 The news of Childebert's death had caused many kingdoms to unify under Chlothar.
 Paris, which had fought against him, submitted to his rule.
-Chram therefore called on the Bretons to allow him refuge.
-He had made such an agreement with his father-in-law Willacharius, Count of Orléans, although he was currently taking refuge himself in the Basilica of St. Martin of Tours.
+Chram, therefore, called on the Bretons to allow him refuge.
+He had made such an agreement with his father-in-law, Willacharius, Count of Orléans, although he was currently taking refuge himself in the Basilica of St. Martin of Tours.
 Chram was caught and subsequently burned "for the sins of the people and the scandals that were perpetrated by Wiliachaire and his wife."
 Chlothar then restored the Basilica.

 Between 1 September and 31 August 559, with the help of the Bretons, Chram plundered and destroyed a large number of places belonging to his father.
 Chlothar, accompanied by his son Chilperic, advanced to Domnonée and arrived there in November or December of 560.
 During the battle, located near the coast, Conomor was defeated and killed when he attempted to flee.
 Conomor owned land on both sides of the Channel, and Chram perhaps intended to flee from Chlothar to take refuge in England with the support of Conomor.
 Chram fled for the sea, but first attempted to rescue his wife and daughters.
 He was then captured and immediately sentenced to death.
 He and his wife and daughters were locked in a shack and were strangled and burned.
 Overwhelmed with remorse, Clothar went to Tours to implore forgiveness at the tomb of St Martin and died shortly afterwards at the royal palace at Compiègne.

 Relations with the church

-In 561, Chlothar attempted to raise taxes on churches, despite the exemption granted by Roman law which had been routinely confirmed by past kings.
+In 561, Chlothar attempted to raise taxes on churches, despite the exemption granted by Roman law, which had been routinely confirmed by past kings.
 Indeed, Childeric I had granted immunities to ecclesiastics.
-The Bishop of Tours, Injuriosus refused, left his diocese, and abandoned Chlothar.
+The Bishop of Tours, Injuriosus, refused, left his diocese, and abandoned Chlothar.
 At the death of the bishop, the king replaced him with a member of his household named Baudin.
 Similarly, Chlothar exiled the bishop of Trier, Nizier, because of its inflexibility on canon law.
-Thus the tax on churches held.
+Thus, the tax on churches was held.

-Ingund and Chlothar made many additions to churches, including the decorations of the tomb of Saint-Germain Auxerre; the basilica are preserved with a given royal chalice.
+Ingund and Chlothar made many additions to churches, including the decorations of the tomb of Saint-Germain Auxerre; the basilica is preserved with a given royal chalice.